Hold Hands on a Tram

 - Celebrate Ageing Twitter using the hashtag: #womenholdinghands

 - Send via email to Alice’s Garage: email@example.com

 - Post them to Alice’s Garage Facebook page.

-In October 2017, as part of the Victorian Seniors Festival, a group of lesbian elders will board a tram from the Melbourne CBD and travel through the City of Port Phillip to the St Kilda Town Hall for afternoon tea and to share their stories of resistance.
-The event recognises the historical experiences and resistance of older lesbians.
-It also acknowledges societal change – including the announcement of a Pride Centre in Port Phillip.
+In October 2017, as part of the Victorian Seniors Festival, a group of lesbian elders boarded a tram from the Melbourne CBD and travelled through the City of Port Phillip to the St Kilda Town Hall for afternoon tea and to share their stories of resistance.
+The event recognised the historical experiences and resistance of older lesbians.
+It also acknowledged societal change – including the announcement of a Pride Centre in Port Phillip.
 Photographer Lisa White was aboard the tram to photograph lesbians holding hands.
 Check out our album below.

 - Lisa White, The Social Photographer: 0468 661 973 or email: email@example.com

 This project was bought to you by Catherine Barrett and Lisa White.
 Catherine and Lisa are passionate about engaging communities in real change for social justice – and are grateful to the following organisations for supporting Hold Hands on a Tram:

 - City of Port Phillip: for part funding the first Tram ride

 - Victorian Seniors Festival: for part funding the first Tram ride

 - Plump Design for the beautiful postcard graphics.